heye0507/individualNLPClassifier/README.md

 - **demo_data** :  Sample data for demo purpose.
 It is one real dataset from Basilica and removed their feature embedding.

+- **jupyter_notebooks** : Contains all the jupyter notebooks for building up this project, including EDA, ULMFit / BERT training and post PCA / Siamese network analysis

 ## Setup
 Clone repository and update python path
 ```